manishkumarr1017/CTF-Writeups/darkCON/FS-1/README.md

 }
 ```

-It only allocates the sizes of 0x0 to 0x80 and only one chunk can be allocated with the size greater than 0x80
+This function takes the  size as input and sees that the size is in the range 0x0 to 0x80.
+Only 1 chunk of size greater than 0x80 is allowed.

 ```
 void edit(void)